Aleida K. Wahn

 My Writing for Psychology Today:

-I obtained a Juris Doctor degree from The University of San Diego School of Law, where I was awarded the Best Brief in the Alumni Tort Competition and was a legal intern at The San Diego District Attorney’s Office, Gang Prosecution Unit.
+I obtained a Juris Doctor degree from The University of San Diego School of Law, where I was awarded the Best Brief in the Alumni Tort Competition and was a legal intern at the San Diego County District Attorney’s Office, Gang Prosecution Unit.
 I conducted pretrial preparation of felony cases, researched and wrote motions, attended felony arraignments and preliminary hearings, photographed crime scenes with criminal investigators, and went on police-ride-alongs through gang territory.
 A highlight of law school was attending the summer program of the Institute of International and Comparative Law at The University of Paris, France.

 My Legal Background: